Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Risk-aversion estimator

 \textbf{Theorem 2.} Suppose Assumptions S1 and S2 hold, the bandwidth satisfies $Lh^{4s}=o\left( 1\right) $ and $\log ^{2}L=o\left( Lh^{3}\right) $ , and for the same $\sigma _{0}^{2}$ in Lemma 6,

-In practice, we recommend that inference on $\theta _{0}$ be performed using the ordinary nonparametric bootstrap. \cite{chen2003estimation} provide high-level conditions under which the asymptotic distribution of a two-step semiparametric estimator can be consistently bootstrapped.
+In practice, inference on $\theta _{0}$ be performed using a nonparametric bootstrap. \cite{chen2003estimation} provide high-level conditions under which the asymptotic distribution of a two-step semiparametric estimator can be consistently bootstrapped.
 We conjecture that our setup is amenable to such a result.
 Indeed, we apply this in our Monte Carlo study and find that bootstrap standard errors for $\widehat{\theta }$\ perform very well.
 A formal proof of bootstrap validity when AQR estimators are used to estimate nuisance functions in a general two-step semiparametric procedure is, however, beyond the scope of this paper.